Latgals/rn-container/README.md

 >
 >`statusbar:` [String] - Available values: `'dark-content'`, `'light-content'` or `'hidden'` (hides the statusbar on the screen)

-See the sample in Default params paragraph
+See the samples in **'Usage with custom settings'** params paragraph and [try the component at Expo Snack](https://snack.expo.dev/@latglas/rn-container)

 #### * * *